Professional and Friendly

 Typical design considerations include:

-Deck layout and size
+Deck layout and overall size

 Multi-level configurations

-Stairs and access points
+Stair placement and access points

 Railing styles and safety features

-Material selection and long-term durability
+Material selection and long-term maintenance

 Deck Installation